Applying to UMUC is quick and easy. Here's how to get started.

 The Bowie State Undergraduate program is currently available only to students residing on Okinawa.

-Questions about eligibility should be addressed to the Director, Student Affairs, UMUC Asia, in Yokota.
+Questions about eligibility should be addressed to the Director, Student Services, UMUC Asia, in Yokota.

 Orientation and Getting Started

 UMUC Enrollment Specialists and Academic Advisors stand ready in military communities to provide face-to-face assistance with admission, registration, advising appointments, and more.
 Contact information for Enrollment Specialists is available at www.asia.umuc.edu/sites/.